JDSNX/felicity/README.md

-# Felicity: Raspberry PiiBased Speech Recognition Command and Fall Detection System for Elderly Patient
+# Felicity: Raspberry Pi-Based Speech Recognition Command and Fall Detection System for Elderly Patient

 The Felicity: Raspberry Pi-Based Speech Recognition Command and Fall Detection System for Elderly Patient will provide the